16 years: 16 thoughts

 Power Line has given me the opportunity to deepen my knowledge and appreciation of popular music.
 I’ve been listening to the folk singer Tom Rush for 50 years.
 It was a thrill for me when he agreed to sit for an interview on his way to town in 2011.
 I wrote up the interview in “The Circle Game.”

 12. Dartmouth Professor of English Jeffrey Hart opened my mind to the great tradition and more during the four years I was his student.
 A long-time senior editor at National Review, Professor Hart contributed “The secession of the intellectuals” to NR’s 15th anniversary issue in 1970.
 Thinking of our own 15th anniversary last year, I returned to that essay.
-Rich Lowry and his crew at NR have kindly placed it online to help us celebrate the occasion.
+Rich Lowry and his crew at NR kindly placed it online to help us celebrate the occasion.
 The essay hit me with the force of revelation at the time.
 Some of the contemporary references date the piece.
 Making the necessary changes, however, it reads like it could have been written yesterday.
 Here is the opening:

 At a patriotic rally in Seville during the Spanish Civil War the founder of the Foreign Legion, General Millan Astray, a colorful and frequently wounded figure, made a speech that has long been remembered.
 His climactic utterance has been variously reported, but he seems to have shouted “Abajo la intellegentsia!”—Down with the intelligentsia!
 Doubtless the general was caught up in the tumultuous enthusiasm of the rally; nevertheless, he gives you, as they say, something to think about, for his words point to the special, the peculiar moral problem of the intelligentsia, or, as we would be more likely to say, the intellectuals — i.e., their habitually antagonistic, and sometimes even treasonous, relationship to their social setting, to their surrounding society.